vinicius-b/ifsc/README.md

 # ifsc
-This is for IFSC projects
+This is for STE projects